 Catalina Island, located approximately 22 miles off the coast of Orange County and Los Angeles, California, is home to a small, one-room courthouse.
 The courthouse is open on alternating Fridays.
-It generally hears only misdemeanor criminal cases and infractions (minor traffic matters, etc.).
+It generally hears only misdemeanor criminal cases, infractions (minor traffic matters, etc.) and restraining orders.
 Felony cases and more serious matters are usually sent to Long Beach.

 Visitors are also responsible for correctly identifying their catches and complying with local rules regarding limits, allowable sized fish, season restrictions, etc. California fishing laws are no joke.
 As mentioned above, they often carry stiff penalties that may include high fines, jail time, probation, forfeiture of your equipment and an embarrassing blemish on your criminal record.

-If you've been arrested or cited while visiting Catalina Island, a quality, local attorney can guide you through the process to ensure that your rights are preserved and that you walk away with the best resolution possible.
-Our professional staff will work with you, the court and prosecutors to negotiate a fair disposition to your case.
+If you've been arrested or cited while visiting Catalina Island, a quality, local attorney can guide you through the process to ensure that your rights are preserved and that you walk away with the best outcome possible.
+Our professional staff will work with you, the court and prosecutors to beat your case or to negotiate a fair disposition.
 Our goal is always to make the process as painless and stress-free as possible for you.

 Our firm has extensive experience in defending against all types of criminal issues that arise on Catalina Island -- Avalon, Two Harbors, and everywhere in between.
 The most common issues we see on the island include DUI (driving a car, a boat or a golf cart under the influence), domestic violence, assault / battery, disturbing the peace, being drunk in public, possession of drugs or paraphernalia, and various fishing violations.
 We can often make your appearances for you, without you having to be personally present in court.
 Save yourself the time, hassle and expense of traveling back to the island for a court appearance (or a series of court appearances) -- have a local attorney do it for you.